Self-Managed Super Fund – for up to 6 members

 11. Identify the Power of Attorney when living overseas for more than 2 years

-12. Resettle pensions with flexible timing without mingling with accumulation account
+12. Resettle pensions with flexible timing without mingling with an accumulation account

 13. Allow reversionary beneficiary nominations